 If you loved chewy, soft peanut butter cookies as a kid, you are going to fall in love all over again with this almond flour cookie recipe!
 The combination of brown sugar with peanut butter keeps them ultra soft, even after they have cooled.

-Gluten-free peanut butter almond flour cookies are easy to make in one bowl with a handful of baking essentials.
+These homemade gluten-free peanut butter almond flour cookies are easy to make in one bowl with a handful of baking essentials.
 You can be noshing on warm, chewy cookies in little as 15 minutes!
+The only speciality ingredient required for this recipe is blanched almond flour.

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)